|Address:||Avenue F.D. Roosevelt, 50 - CP 114/04

 |Phone #:||+32 2 650 38 40|

 |Second Field:||Environmental Economics|

-Estelle holds a Ph.D. in Economics from Harvard University (David A. Wells Prize for best dissertation in Economics) and has held prior appointments at Yale University and Harvard Business School before joining the faculty at the Solvay Brussels School in 2004.
-In 2008, she received one of the coveted starting grants from the European Research Council.
+Estelle holds a Ph.D. in Economics from Harvard University (David A. Wells Prize for Best Ph.D.
+Dissertation) and has held faculty appointments at Yale University, Harvard Business School and the Harvard Kennedy School of Government.

 Budish, E. and E. Cantillon (2012), The Multi-unit Assignment Problem: Theory and Evidence from Course Allocation at Harvard, American Economic Review, August 2012, 102(5), 2237-71.

 Asker, J. and E. Cantillon (2010), Procurement when Price and Quality Matter, Rand Journal of Economics, 41(1), Spring 2010, 1-34.

 Asker, J. and E. Cantillon (2008), Properties of Scoring Auctions, Rand Journal of Economics, 39(1), Spring 2008, 69-85.

 Arozamena L. and E. Cantillon (2004), Investment Incentives in Procurement Auctions, Review of Economic Studies, 71(1), January 2004, 1-18.